hjiang895/Minimum-Priority-Queue/README.md

 **Observation** What do all left children have in common?
 They are all even numbers (i.e., for each left child `l`, `l%2==0`).
 What do all right children have in common?
 They are all odd numbers (i.e., for each right child `r`, `r%2==1`).

 To navigate in a tree to a node according to its number, you can write a recursive method that works like this.
+(You are free to use an iterative method, if you like.)

 1. The method will have two arguments: `Node traverse` and `int z`.
-The first time you call the method, you'll set `traverse` to `top` and `z` to the number of the node you want to reach.
+The first time you call the method, you'll pass in `top` for the `traverse` parameter and the number of the node you want to reach for the `z` parameter.

 2. Base case: if `z` is equal to 1, return `traverse`.